gonmf/dakilang/README.md

 ## Future work

-- Replace some convenient Ruby methods with more fundamental implementations, in preparation for rewrite in C
+- Improve parser to allow all numeric formats in inline operations
+- Support a variable number of arguments in eval clause
 - Improve parser code
 - Explore the variable unification of list elements (head\|tail)